javier-jaime/Second-Brain/podcasts_briefings/LHR_2026-2_Harry_Stebbings_20VC.md

 "The labs tend to prefer partnering with a very horizontally capable vendor, that is able to flex across all of the different verticals, and scale extremely quickly rather than working with a 100 different vendors."

-"I think we're seeing in real time, that services are getting automated."
+"I think we're seeing in real time that services are getting automated."

 "I could definitely see one of them being a 10 trillion company, maybe even significantly higher."